Don Larsen, Only Pitcher To Pitch A Perfect World Series Game, Passes Away At 90

 — New York Yankees (@Yankees) January 2, 2020

-After baseball, Larsen retreated into a somewhat-quiet life as a California businessman.
-In his later years he and his wife retired to Idaho, while Larsen made ceremonial appearances at conventions, autograph-signings, and old-timers’ games.
+After baseball, Larsen retreated into a somewhat quiet life as a California businessman.
+In his later years, he and his wife retired to Idaho, while Larsen made ceremonial appearances at conventions, autograph signings, and old-timers’ games.